-Marie Delsoin interned at AHRC NYC’s Betty Pendler New York League, and Stephen B. Siegel Day Center, using drama therapy to support people receiving services at Adult Day Services programs.
+Marie Delsoin interned at AHRC NYC’s Betty Pendler Day Services, and Stephen B. Siegel Day Center, using drama therapy to support people receiving services at Day Services programs.
 “The drama therapy has been very helpful.
 It helps the people we support to engage [with others],” she said.
 “We do a lot of games based on memory, to help them with their short-term memory.
 They are having fun with it, and I love it because I’m learning from them.
 And I really admire doing this work.”

 Although social work interns’ careers might take them in a number of professional directions, their experiences from AHRC NYC will stay with them.
 We are proud to celebrate their work, and welcome the opportunity to continue working with them in the future.